 Andorra is, therefore, a good option for those with a high net worth.
 You will find many cyclists, for example, who take up residence in Andorra.

 For company owners, I think residing in Portugal is the best right now, although it does require you to actually live there.
 If you’re more into traveling and being a digital nomad, then Andorran residency is actually better since it only requires you to be physically present in Andorra for three months a year.

 I’ve visited Andorra several times and it’s indeed a beautiful place to live in, with the main disadvantages being the colder weather and relative isolation, with the nearest airports in France and Spain being a good drive of around two hours away.

 Alternative 2 – Opening a Company in Estonia

-In Estonia, there is no corporate income tax on retained and reinvested profits.
+Many people confuse Estonia’s laws and think that there is no corporate income tax, but that’s not exactly correct, as the 0% tax rate applies only on retained and reinvested profits.